The Bowditch boundary of $(G,\mathcal{H})$ when $G$ is hyperbolic: Introduction

-\begin{definition} Suppose that $M$ is a compact metrizable space with at least $3$ points, and let $G$ act on $M$ by homeomorphisms.
+We next recall the definition of a convergence group. \begin{definition} Suppose that $M$ is a compact metrizable space with at least $3$ points, and let $G$ act on $M$ by homeomorphisms.
 The action is a \emph{convergence group action} if the induced action on the space $\Theta^3(M)$ of unordered triples of distinct points in $M$ is properly discontinuous.

 An element $g\in G$ is \emph{loxodromic} if it has infinite order and fixes exactly two points of $M$.

 A point $p\in M$ is a \emph{bounded parabolic point} if $\stab_G(p)$ contains no loxodromics, and acts cocompactly on $M\setminus\{p\}$.